 Colin W. Sargent, Ph.D., is a novelist, magazine publisher, playwright, and poet.
 His next novel, The Boston Castrato, is forthcoming from Barbican Press of London and Hull, United Kingdom, on March 3, 2016: ‘A heartrending, deep, rip-roaring novel…The Boston Castrato is destined to be a modern classic, a novel that captures 1920s Boston through the eye of a young Italian castrato seeking love.’

 A graduate of the United States Naval Academy, Sargent has been awarded the Maine individual artist fellowship in literature, a Stonecoast MFA in creative writing, and a Ph.D. in creative writing from Lancaster University in the UK.
 His screenplay Montebello Ice is under option at Gideon Films.
-The Portland, Maine resident is founding editor and publisher of award-winning Portland Magazine as well as a board member of the literacy organization Maine Reads.
+The Portland, Maine resident is founding editor and publisher of award-winning Portland Magazine as well as a past board member of the literacy organization Maine Reads.
 Museum of Human Beings was his first novel.
 According to Publishers Weekly, “Playwright Sargent’s debut novel is a stylish look at the fate of Sacagawea’s baby son, Jean Baptiste Charbonneau… An impressively rounded portrait of the laid-back, introspective, nomadic Baptiste, this novel will satisfy fans of American history.”